-The European Communicable Disease Epidemiological Report is also available as an Executive Summary and a Highlights version.
-As updates have been received up to the 5 June 2007, this full version is the authoritative final version.
+The Annual Epidemiological Report on Communicable Disease in Europe is also available as an Executive Summary and a Highlights version (published 7 June 2007).
+Updates were received up to 5 June 2007, so this full version is the authoritative final one

+ISBN 978-92-9193-062-3

-ISBN 978-92-9193-062-3 ISSN 1830-6160
+ISSN 1830-6160

-© European Centre for Disease prevention and Control.
-2007.
-Reproduction is authorized, provided the source is acknowledged.
+© European Centre for Disease Prevention and Control, 2007.
+Reproduction is authorised, provided the source is acknowledged.